NicolaeCh/n8n-db2fori-sql-agent-ppc64le/README.md

-# Standalone n8n Db2 for i SQL Agent — ppc64le
+# Standalone n8n Db2 for i SQL Node — ppc64le

 A standalone, restricted SQL API for n8n workflows.
 The service runs in a rootless ppc64le container, connects to Db2 for i through Mapepire, and exposes a separate endpoint for each permitted operation.